About the Qualifications and Credentials Platform

 For the first time, government officials and policy makers can access a continental view of qualifications.
 Previously, understanding how qualifications compared across African countries required extensive research.
 Now, policy makers can see how their national qualifications relate to those in neighbouring countries, making it easier to negotiate mutual recognition agreements.
 The platform also offers evidence-based information.
 Governments need this to make smart choices about education and skills development.

-National qualifications authorities
+National qualifications and recognition authorities

 Learners, job seekers and workers